Emadeddin-Beshtawi/reading--notes/class08.md

 # Layouts in CSS:

+#### CSS and HTML

-#### CSS treats each HTML element as if it is in its own box.
+CSS treats each HTML element as if it is in its own box.
 This box will either be a block-level box or an inline box:

 Block-level: start on a new line. `<h1> <p> <ul> <li>`